hauva69/pgn4web/chrome-extension/README.txt

 Monitor the bug report below and update the popup.html code in case of any changes to the hardcoded maximum popup height. http://crbug.com/36080
+Verify the hardcoded popup height by inpsecting the popup from a page with a large number of PGN links such as http://pgnmentor.com/files.html, clearing document.getElementById("pgnLinkList").style.maxHeight and reading the popup outerHeight value.

 popup.html: scrollbar width ignored no fix implemented/required, just monitor the bug report below